PlanQK/planqk-platform-docs/src/cli-reference.md

 ## `planqk serve`

-Runs your current service code in a containerized environment to expose it through a local web server, similarly to how the PlanQK Platform would run your code.
-The local web server exposes the same RESTful HTTP endpoints to start a service execution, to check the status of running executions, to cancel executions, and to retrieve execution results.
+Runs your current service code within a containerized environment, accessible through a local web server, mirroring the functionality of the PlanQK Platform.
+The local web server exposes the RESTful HTTP endpoints to start a service execution, to check the status of running executions, to cancel executions, and to retrieve execution results.

 ```
 USAGE